Fortescue says still pursuing partial sale of rail, port assets

-SYDNEY (Reuters) - Australia’s Fortescue Metals Group Ltd (FMG.AX) is still pursuing a sale of a minority stake in its TPI rail and port infrastructure unit after announcing a $500 million investment by Taiwan’s Formosa Plastics Group (1301.TW).
+SYDNEY, Aug 16 (Reuters) - Australia’s Fortescue Metals Group Ltd is still pursuing a sale of a minority stake in its TPI rail and port infrastructure unit after announcing a $500 million investment by Taiwan’s Formosa Plastics Group .

 “That process is continuing...
 We have a number of people that are interested and we are progressing that process,” Fortescue Chief Executive Nev Power told reporters.
 “We are reviewing each of these separately.”